the-idc/home/content/newsletters/idc-newsletter-2020-10-07.md

 Welcome to the October issue of the IDC newsletter.
 We missed the usual first-day-of-the-month publication date for this issue because we wanted to report on an IDC event that took place last weekend.
 The Super Dialectacular Spectacular was a two-day conference where various Canadian lefties made a case for the issue they see as most important for the left to be working on.
 You can watch all the presentations from the conference [here](https://www.youtube.com/channel/UCQgLTo9TA3IM1fBfk-eWGfw/videos?app=desktop) (or read our summaries below) and vote for the ideas you like best [here](https://docs.google.com/forms/d/e/1FAIpQLSfYHZ68upS4-Swu4CIXmn2apNKnWwytI6R8K5PEBYfXUvUIsA/viewform) (there are prizes).
 We also have newsletter contributions from Jonkle and Loljapes.

-## Super Dialecticacular Spectacular – Day 1
+## Super Dialectacular Spectacular – Day 1

 **Nora Loreto – Co-host, [Sandy and Nora Podcast](https://sandyandnora.com/)**